SETI/rms-opus/import/README.md

+# hold up, this is all changed, currently working on:

+build_db.py
+build_models.py

+to build the NEW schema

 # Once you deploy a database to OPUS 1 this procedure will magically update OPUS 2 with the same data.

 1. backup the opus databased to a dump file